greghorne/rpi_sense_hat_twiddle/README.md

 Raspberry Pi 3 with Sense Hat

-Code to access online data sources and display on the Sense Hat's LED.
+Python code to access online data sources and display on the Sense Hat's LED.